 There are two ways of traveling underground in Paris – the Métro and the RER.

 The Métro is the city’s subway system.
 It has 16 lines – designated by coloured numbers – and more than 320 stations.
 No matter where you are, the closest station is no more than 500-metres away.
+During peak periods on some lines, you’ll never have to wait more than 60 seconds for the next train.
+Unfortunately, it’ll probably be just as crowded so just hop on the first train.

 The RER is a commuter train.
 It has five lines – designated by coloured letters.
 Trains can take you far out of Paris – including Versailles and EuroDisney.
 The great thing about the RER is the lines pass through (under) Paris.
 It travels faster and has fewer stops than the Métro.
 If where you’re starting from is near an RER station and your destination is near an RER station, it is quicker to take the RER than the Métro.
 The same ticket works on both systems so it’s no more expensive to take the RER.
 All RER stations are connected to a Métro station – but not the other way round.